rameshvarun/RetroBoy/web/README.md

-# GameToy Web Player
+# RetroBoy Web Player

-To be implemented using moonshine.js
+An HTML5 implementation of the RetroBoy fantasy console.
+To be implemented using moonshine.js.